On dimension and regularity of bundle measures: Introduction

-Theorem~\ref{rwthm} covers the case "$a(\phi) = n-1$" which is on the opposite endpoint.
+Theorem~\ref{rwthm} covers the case '$a(\phi) = n-1$' which is on the endpoint opposite to Uchiyama's theorem.
 In this paper we concentrate on the intermediate points of the scale.
-Conjecture~\ref{rwcon} was inspired by the example of measures derived from $BV$, that is, satisfying equation $\nabla f = \mu$ for some $f \in L^{1}(\R^{n})$ in the sense of distributions (they are subordinated to the bundle $\phi(\xi) = span \{i\xi\}$).
-This result shows that if in such problem we replace $\nabla$ by any so called canceling operator (see \cite{V} and Example~\ref{Vex}), then the resulting measure has lower Hausdorff dimension at least 1.
-Let us also mention that a particular case of the main result from \cite{SW} is a proof of the above conjecture for measures given by $(D_{1}^{m}f,...,D_{n}^{m}f) = \mu$ for some natural $m$ and $f \in L^{1}(\R^{n})$ ($\phi(\xi) = span \{(i\xi)^{m}\}$).
+Conjecture~\ref{rwcon} was inspired by the example of measures derived from $BV$, that is, satisfying equation $\nabla f = \mu$ for some $f \in L^{1}(\R^{n})$ in the sense of distributions.
+This result shows, in particular, that if in such problem we replace $\nabla$ by any so called canceling operator (see \cite{V} and Example~\ref{Vex}), then the resulting measure has lower Hausdorff dimension at least 1.
+Let us also mention that a particular case of the main result from \cite{SW} is a proof of the above conjecture for measures given by $(D_{1}^{s}f,...,D_{n}^{s}f) = \mu$ for some natural $s$ and $f \in L^{1}(\R^{n})$ ($\phi(\xi) = span \{(\xi_{1}^{s},\xi_{2}^{s}, \dots, \xi_{n}^{s})\}$).
 In this situation we have $a(\phi)=1$.
-Theorem \ref{regthm} says that the lower bound from Theorem \ref{rwthm} may be attained only on rectifiable sets.

 The technique used in \cite{SW} revealed strong connections of dimension estimates with embedding theorems.
 Briefly: the better range of an embedding connected with a differential operator, the higher lower bound of dimension it gives.
 It is worth mentioning that canceling and elliptic operators (see \cite{V} or Example~\ref{Vex} for definitions) are precisely those which determine critical Sobolev embedding: